dokutan/mouse_m908/README.md

 ``

 ## TODO
-Button remapping is not (yet) fully supported: macros and keyboard keys aren't implemented.
+Button remapping is not (yet) fully supported: macros --and keyboard keys-- aren't implemented.